Hezkore/setup-blitzmax-action/README.md

-# BlitzMax NG Initialize Action
+# Setup BlitzMax NG Action
-GitHub Action that allows you to initialize a specific BlitzMax NG version.
+GitHub Action that allows you to setup a specific BlitzMax NG version for later use.

 ## Usage
 Example workflow: